8 Female Horror Filmmakers Blumhouse Should Hire - Mandatory

 Blumhouse Should Beg These Talented Female Filmmakers To Make Its Horror Movies

-Julia Ducournau.
-Photo: Luca Teuchmann (Getty Images)
+Photo: guruXOOX (Getty Images)

 Blumhouse Pictures founder Jason Blum is in the movie doghouse following controversial comments he made about the lack of female directors in the film industry.
 The prolific horror movie mogul (Get Out, The Purge, and Happy Death Day) has never produced a theatrical release directed by a woman which seems Insidious (another of his movie franchises) considering that there are 100-something Paranormal Activity films.